 Motoring enthusiasts are probably odd not to be familiar with the British television show Top Gear as it covers topics surrounding automotive and cars.
-Having been airing since 2002 and have over 200 episodes, on 2016, they decided to include Chris Harris—the Chris Harris—an automotive journalist.
+Having been airing since 2002 and have over 200 episodes, on 2016, they decided to include Chris Harris—Chris Harris—an automotive journalist.

 Chris Harris freshens up Top Gear with his motoring expertise and passionate jumper.
 Having been so deep and long in the car and automotive industry, Chris Harris is well known across YouTube for his expertise in his channel; Chris Harris on Cars, just two years before finally joining Top Gear and become the online car review in Top Gear’s Chris Harris Drives.